-7. Want to fuck around and find out?
+7. Want to mess around?
 Do it, break the site or server environment, throw it away and boot a new one up instantly.

 I could easily add 8,9 and 10 but I'll just leave it there for now, you get the point.